Effective July 1, 2020

 - Make unemployment compensation coverage available to the Member in accordance with the conditions of this agreement; The Trust will pay claims billed against any member during the time of membership even though the liability for the claim accrued before membership in the Trust.
 The Trust shall not pay claims billed after membership ceases.

-- Provide an annual accounting to Members for the operation of the Unemployment Compensation Pool.
+- Provide an annual accounting to Members for the operation of the Trust.

-- Pay dividends to members in a fair and equitable manner as determined by the trustees when the trustees of the program determine that a favorable operating experience of the Trust warrants such dividends.
+- Pay dividends to members in a fair and equitable manner as determined by the trustees when they program determine that a favorable operating experience of the Trust warrants such dividends.

 Section 2.
 RESPONSIBILITIES OF THE MEMBER.
 The member agrees that it will:

-(a) Pay an annual premium based upon the member’s claims as established by the trustees.
-Membership in Utrust is automatically forfeited if annual premium is not received on or before July 31.
+- Pay an annual premium based upon the member’s claims as established by the trustees.
+Membership in Utrust is automatically forfeited if annual premium is not received on or before July 31 unless waived by the Trustees.

-(b) Give 30 days written notice prior to the end of the fiscal year ending June 30 if it chooses to discontinue its membership in Utrust.
+- Give 90 days written notice prior to the end of the fiscal year ending June 30 if it chooses to discontinue its membership in Utrust.

 This Agreement shall not become effective until Utrust receives and approves this written Agreement signed by the Member’s duly authorized officers.